-Why are we in relationship?
+Why are we in a relationship?
 Fun and play?
 Creativity and self-expression?
 Passion and exploration?
 Support and encouragement?
 Growth and learning?

-This is not meant to be fixed or absolute but to serve as a guide and opening for conversation.
+This is not meant to be fixed or absolute but serve as a guide and opening for conversation.

 When a relationship is new, there is a focus on simply being together and doing what brings joy and satisfaction.
 Over time there is a tendency to shift focus to what the relationship possesses; anniversaries, momentos, families, assets like houses and retirement accounts that tend to shift the conversations from being / doing to having and that typically suffocates access to feelings of joy, lightness and happiness. i.e. Your money is your money.
 My money is my money.
 Your stuff is your stuff.
 My stuff is my stuff.

 Create the freedom to share, not have, if you so desire, in however way you choose or not.

 It would be great if you could just (fill in the blank) for me…..I think my boyfriend/girlfriend is wonderful but sometimes I just wish (fill in the blank)….Just a couple of examples of the thoughts, once expressed, will lead you to the “relationship judgement loop”.

 Are you willing to let go of any and all judgements you have about the other, forever and ever?
 If not, then you run the risk of entering the “relationship judgement loop” and once you enter, there is likely no escape.